 • Details of the company – name, and type of entity, contact details

 • Registration details

 • Details of resources – plant and machinery, manpower, material

-• Financial details – turnover, financial statements, latest income tax clearance etc.
+• Financial details – turnover, financial statements, latest income tax clearance, etc.

 A report of shortlisted contractors will be forwarded weekly to the Contract Manager for approval.
-Contract Manager will review the details and rating of the new contractors.
+The contract Manager will review the details and rating of the new contractors.
 If the contractor and rating are not acceptable the contractor will not be considered for registration in the database and the details will be updated in the contractor database.
 In case the contractor and the rating are acceptable, the Contract Manager will sign the contractor registration form and the details will be updated in the contractor database.